ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/assigning-field-names.html.markdown

 Now do the same for the Text widget (how about `txtName`) and the Button (try `btnGreetMe`).

 You cannot use spaces or weird characters.
 You will see what works and what doesn't.
-If you want to use the equivalent of spaces, try `lblFirst_Name` but generally Javascrip conventions is to not do this.
+If you want to use the equivalent of spaces, try `lblFirst_Name` but generally Javascript convention is to not do this.

 Now we're ready for the last bit.
 Adding some code!